Online Education

 Program structure

-You’re encouraged to pursue your personal and professional goals while growing your skills and network.
-While this online educational specialist degree provides space for flexibility, you’ll work through a curriculum of 30 credit hours covering required subjects (17 credit hours) and approved electives (13 credit hours).
-You’ll be paired with a faculty adviser to come up with a plan of study at the start of the program.
+You’re encouraged to pursue your personal and professional goals while developing your skills and expanding your network.
+You’ll work through a flexible curriculum of 30 credit hours covering required subjects (17 credit hours) and approved electives (13 credit hours).
+You will be paired with a faculty advisor to develop a plan of study at the start of the program.

-Although the structure appears similar to the master of science in online education, the EdSp requires all students to take a three-credit course in applied statistics.
-Knowledge gained further supplements and enriches your existing master’s degree.
+Although the structure appears similar to the Master of Science in Online Education program, the EdSp requires all students to take a three-credit course in applied statistics.
+This further supplements and enriches your existing master’s degree.

 Although no on-campus visits are required, you’ll show you’re prepared to advance eLearning in education or corporate training through a capstone project.
 Displaying the culmination of your knowledge, you’ll conceptualize and develop your own online course, submit it for evaluation and then discuss the results through your own reflection and critique.